superymk/xmhf64/xmhf/doc/setup-xmhf64.md

 ./configure --with-approot=hypapps/trustvisor --with-target-subarch=amd64 --enable-debug-symbols --enable-debug-qemu --with-amd64-max-phys-addr=0x200000000 --disable-debug-serial --enable-debug-vga
 ```

+## Debugging XMHF

+After building xmhf x64 for BIOS or UEFI, one can execute ```make debug``` to run XMHF in qemu.
+The command automatically prepares
+environment to run qemu; e.g., generating VM disk images.

+Tested on Ubuntu 22.04 x64.

 ## Installing XMHF

 Copy these files to `/boot/` of the operating system.
 These files will be